 This becomes critical when there is a breach.
-If the right policies aren’t in place, if there’s little transparency or trust, departments will be playing a tug and war game of blame vs. solution and wastes valuable time in a crisis.
+If the right policies aren’t in place, if there’s little transparency or trust, departments will be playing a tug-and-war game of blame vs. solution and waste valuable time in a crisis.
 At the end of the day, security leaders and business leaders are working towards the same goal: business success and security.
 Being able to frame risk assessments in business terms can go a long way in achieving balance in strategy and agenda.

 Step 4: Secure a strategy

 By securing a plan and placing it into policy, companies can achieve cyber resiliency.
-They will have the ability to respond quickly to threats and address them promptly.
+They will have the ability to implement quick incidence responses to threats and address them promptly.
 IT and business will become more integrated and will trust each other to address concerns proactively and communicate when they do so.

 Step 5: Optimization and efficiency

 In a Gartner survey, they found that even small operational advantages can lead to significant business advantages.
 The ability to get over hurdles even seconds faster is what can win the “race” against competitors.

 An enterprise’s IT environment must connect data, people, and systems quickly to address threats in a timely manner.
 However, there are many IT departments that remain saddled with legacy systems that cannot be integrated quickly and that are being modernized piecemeal.